 The audit and observability features provide comprehensive visibility:

-- Track every MCP tool call across coding agents
+- Track MCP tool calls across coding agents

 - Measure response times and error rates